• Home

 Sail Lanka cruise in Sri Lanka

-The palm-fringed coastline of south Sri Lanka is one of the best beach destinations in the world.
-Take a look at one of its hidden coves and empty stretches of golden-sand beaches and I’m sure you’ll agree with me.
-If visiting this part of Sri Lanka is on your itinerary, then you might also want to add a luxury cruise to your list of things to do.
+If visiting this part of the country is on your Sri Lanka itinerary, then you might also want to add a luxury cruise to your list of things to do.
 Being on the open water in Sri Lanka is an incredible way to view the coast from a slightly different perspective, and gives you an opportunity to experience life on the Indian Ocean.

-This part of Sri Lanka also happens to be one of the best places in the world to go whale watching as it doesn’t take long to reach deep waters where the magnificent cetaceans swim and feed on krill.
 For a luxurious and crowd-free whale watching and sailing experience look into hopping aboard one of Sail Lanka’s catamarans.
 Read on for our experience, but first – a little primer on whale watching in Sri Lanka!

 Interested in even more insider Sri Lanka travel tips?
 Head on over here!